 Program News and Information

-Download a copy of the Private Lands Alligator Program information package or, if you prefer, a copy of the application only (or in MS Word format).
+Download a copy of the Private Lands Alligator Program application .
 The application requires an inventory of alligator habitats.
 Descriptions of wetland habitats can be found here.

 Program participants are required to verify alligator habitat and population data using certified wildlife biologists, or, for habitat only, certified ecologists, certified fisheries scientists or certified foresters.